-PUBLIC NOTICE: In accordance with the Integrated Pest Management Plan, the City's licensed contractor will be spot treating nuisance aquatic vegetation in ZONE 4 and ZONE 5 of the stormwater conveyance system on June 7th-8th, as weather permits.
+PUBLIC NOTICE: In accordance with the Integrated Pest Management Plan, the City's licensed contractor will be spot treating nuisance aquatic vegetation in ZONES 2, 4, and 5 of the stormwater conveyance system on September 21st-23rd, as weather permits.
 Please visit our Stormwater IPM Website for more information.

 How can this web site help?